 Declaration of competing interest

-The Center for the Built Environment at the University of California, Berkeley – with which the authors are affiliated, is advised and funded in part by many partners that represent a diversity of organizations from the building industry – including manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and utilities.
+The Center for the Built Environment at the University of California, Berkeley – with which some of the authors are affiliated, is advised by, and funded in part by many partners that represent a diversity of organizations from the building industry – including manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and utilities.

 Acknowledgements

 At the time of the study, Arfa Aijazi was supported by a Doctoral Completion Fellowship through the Graduate Division at the University of California, Berkeley.
 This research was also in part funded by the Center for the Built Environment (CBE) at University of California, Berkeley.
-CBE with which the authors are affiliated.
+CBE with which some of the authors are affiliated.
 This research used the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California, Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor for Research, and Chief Information Officer).
 The authors also thank Dr. Matias Quintana with the Singapore-ETH Center for his assistance with developing machine learning modeling methodology.

 Data availability